Program Director: Téofilo Correa

-5. Choose a tentative dissertation topic during the Dissertation proposal seminar and submit a preliminary or tentative proposal before completing 24 credits of the program (pre-candidacy).
-After the preliminary or tentative proposal has been accepted, an advisor and a dissertation committee will be appointed to give further guidance as needed.
+6. Choose a tentative dissertation topic before taking GSEM 890 PhD Dissertation Proposal Seminar and submit a preliminary or tentative proposal before completing 24 credits of the program (pre-candidacy).
+After the topic request has been accepted, a dissertation chair and committee will be appointed to give further guidance as needed.

-6. Register for GSEM 894 Course Development and Teaching Practicum and teach a course under the instruction of the department of the concentration.
+7. Register for GSEM 894 Course Development and Teaching Practicum and teach a course under the instruction of the department of the concentration.
 This will give the student experience in teaching in the concentration at graduate level, after pre-candidacy is granted.
 If the student has had a record of 3 years teaching at graduate level, this requirement is waived, and the student will register for another course.
-GSEM 608 Advanced Methods of Teaching Bible is a prerequisite for Course Development and Teaching Practicum.
-This prerequisite can alternatively be fulfilled by providing evidence of three years of fulltime undergraduate teaching at an accredited institution.

 The department will evaluate all students in the program upon completion of their first 24 credits of PhD program.
 The evaluation will be based on grades, research skills, and general aptitude for the proposed program of study.
-Students will also have to pass a general knowledge pre-candidacy examination in their area of concentration.
 Approved students will be advanced to pre-candidacy for the PhD degree by the Program Committee.
 The following aspects must be noted:

-4. A student with a reduced load must register accordingly or drop the agreed courses, and may request a deferred grade in order to allow for additional time to complete the required work.
-However, the deadlines for finishing coursework and comprehensive examinations remain the same.
+- A student with a reduced load must register accordingly or drop the agreed courses, and may request a deferred grade in order to allow for additional time to complete the required work.

-The student’s dissertation committee is appointed by the Program Committee following pre-candidacy, after submission of a mini-proposal by the student.
+The student’s dissertation committee is appointed by the Program Committee following pre-candidacy, after submission of a topic request by the student.
 The committee consists of a chairperson, who becomes the student’s advisor, and two other members.

-If the last courses remaining to be taken in the course work of a doctoral student amount to 6 units or less, a PhD in Religion student may enroll them together with Preparation for the Comprehensives (no credit) which is counted for study load purposes as equivalent to 6 units.
+If the last courses remaining to be taken in the coursework of a student amount to 6 units or less, a PhD student may enroll them together with Preparation for the Comprehensives (no credit) which is counted for study load purposes as equivalent to 6 units.
 The comprehensive examination (also no credit) has a load value of another 6 units.
 Preparation for Comprehensives and the examination itself may be enrolled together, or in different semesters, as long as the preparation represents between 3 and 5 months of study for the examinations.

-Upon completion of coursework and an appropriate period of intensive study and research, four comprehensive examinations will be taken.
-Three 6-hour examinations will be taken in the area of concentration, and one 4-hour examination in the cognate.
-These examinations are normally given one each week over four weeks.
-The focus for comprehensive examinations within the fields of study are as follows:
+Upon completion of coursework and an appropriate period of intensive study and research, five comprehensive examinations will be taken.
+Four 6-hour examinations will be taken in the concentration area, and one 6-hour examination in the cognate.
+These examinations are normally given one each week over five weeks.
+Areas of focus for the comprehensive examinations are within the fields of study as follows:

 Theology of Ministry and Mission